 - Temagami River (non-operating): 34 km2

 Despite the provincial parks only making up about 7% of the land, the majority of the well-known canoe routes cross into the parks at some point.
 This is partly due to access: the 5 backcountry sites are very close to both Sudbury and North Bay, there are tons of access points and the two outfitters are in this area.
-It’s also due to so many popular features lying within or right outside in the parks, like Ishpatina (highest point in Ontario) and Wolf Lake (home to largest old-growth red pine forest).
+It’s also due to so many popular features lying within or right outside the parks, like Ishpatina (the highest point in Ontario) and Wolf Lake (home to the largest old-growth red pine forest).

 All this to say, it’s very likely you’ll find yourself planning a canoe trip that passes through both crown land and provincial park.
 That means you’ll need to reserve a backcountry camping permit for the nights you’re in a provincial park and you’ll want a good map to help you find campsites on crown land.

 You can book reservations through the Ontario Park Reservation System.
 Select “Backcountry” on the far right and then select “Temagami” from the dropdown menu.
 You can book nights in different provincial parks all in the same reservation.

 And remember you don’t need reservations for non-operating provincial parks!

 Look no further than Hap Wilson’s Temagami: A Wilderness Paradise.
 Hap is the definitive expert on all things Temagami, having paddled and guided in the area for decades.
 The guidebook contains tons of canoeing, kayaking and hiking routes in Temagami (both the iconic and the hidden gems).